 Against his intentions, his dark take on the superhero and science fiction genres was radically influential in the wrong way.
 Fans and creators who didn’t grasp the deeper themes behind Watchmen forever steered comics into grim and gritty stupidity, mimicking the superfluous sex and violence without the subtext and literary merit that Moore snuck in the back door.
 On its simplest level, Watchmen could be described as what the world would be like if there actually were such a thing as superheroes.
 The answer being: totally different and yet exactly the same.
 But looking deeper, Watchmen is actually about the danger of those that presume to the power to change the world.
 It’s impossible to read Watchmen now, two decades after its creation, and not to compare the book’s true villain (whom it would be a cruel spoiler for me to name here) with George W. Bush’s misadventures in the Middle East.
 Bush and Watchmen’s villain both manufactured wars with the presumptive belief that they were destined to save the world.

 Moore believes that while a knowledge and appreciation of how cinema works can inform comics, there are things that only comics can do.
 If comics creators only work with movies in mind, their comics will be like “movies that don’t move.”
 So, as a result, most of his work was essentially “designed to be unfilmable.”
-This Dork Reporter worries that the forthcoming adaptation of Watchmen will carry on the tradition of missing Moore’s point, and will simply be a dark, nasty, and depressing story of violence, sex, and depravity starring superheroes in sexy tights.
+I worry that the forthcoming adaptation of Watchmen will carry on the tradition of missing Moore’s point, and will simply be a dark, nasty, and depressing story of violence, sex, and depravity starring superheroes in sexy tights.

 Moore declared to friends and family on his 40th birthday that he was a magician.
 That’s not “magic” as in the pulling of rabbits out of proverbial hats, but as in the exploration of areas outside the realm of science.
 Magic is the exploration of what science does not cover, but sometimes science describes the world in ways that might sound like magic.
 Collaborator Dave Gibbons points out the Heisenberg Uncertainty Principle, in which the more we learn what makes up matter and the material world, the less substantial it all seems.
 We can’t observe or measure it; there’s nothing there.